Writing Your First Bot in C#

 The Hero Class

-Before we write our first line of code, let's understand what Hero
+Before we start writing our bot, let's understand what Hero

 is.
 The Hero class